dan-wright-1/Home-Analysis-Data-Prep/README.md

 * Data consolidation and cleaning are critical in transforming raw data into actionable insights for investment analysis.
 * Creating binary indicator columns provides a structured approach to handling categorical attributes.
 * Visual QA checks are essential in validating data consistency and identifying anomalies.

+---

+# Data Cleaning and Preparation Walkthrough

+Here’s a step-by-step walkthrough of the data preparation process for the Home Analysis Data project. 🔍

+### 1. 🗂️ Data Import and Initial Review

+* Imported both the wide and long datasets using `read_csv()`.
+* Conducted an initial review to assess missing values and data types.
+* Confirmed that the `id` column served as the primary key for both datasets, enabling accurate merging.

+### 2. 🛠️ Data Cleaning – Wide Dataset

+* Applied the `janitor::clean_names()` function to standardize column names to snake\_case format.
+* Imputed missing values in critical columns (e.g., price, occupancy rate) using logical assumptions or median values where appropriate.
+* Addressed formatting inconsistencies (e.g., currency symbols, percentages) and converted them to numeric values.
+* Converted date columns to `Date` format using `as.Date()` and verified data integrity.

+### 3. 🛠️ Data Cleaning – Long Dataset

+* Applied `clean_names()` to ensure column name consistency.
+* Pivoted data to wide format using `pivot_wider()` with `id` as the key.
+* Generated binary indicator columns for specific features (e.g., `has_laundromat`, `has_pool`).
+* Standardized pricing information, retaining only the most recent (lowest) price.

+### 4. 🔗 Data Joining

+* Merged the cleaned wide and long datasets using the `id` column as the primary key.
+* Conducted a final pass to verify data consistency and ensure no duplicated rows or mismatched entries.

+### 5. 🧮 Feature Engineering

+* Calculated `age_years` as the difference between the current year and the `year_built` column.
+* Derived `price_per_lot_usd` by dividing `price_usd` by the number of mobile home lots.
+* Created binary indicator columns for purchase methods (e.g., `accepts_cash`, `accepts_financing`).

+### 6. 📊 Data Validation and Visual QA

+* Generated density plots for `price_usd` and `log(price_usd)` to identify potential outliers or data inconsistencies.
+* Created a histogram for the `age_years` column to visualize the distribution of property ages.
+* Constructed a bar chart to assess the distribution of properties by state and by purchase method.

+### 7. ✅ Final Dataset

+* Saved the final, cleaned dataset as `together_clean` with one row per property.
+* Ensured that all key columns were present, formatted correctly, and free of major data inconsistencies.
+* Conducted a final check for missing values, resolving any remaining issues before concluding the data preparation process.